Welcome to ProComputers Fedora blog!

 - How do I connect after launch?
 Use fedora with SSH public key authentication.
 Direct root access is disabled.

-- What is Fedora 42 used for?
-Fedora 42 is used for development, testing, and cloud-native workloads that benefit from access to recent open-source technologies and a rapidly evolving Linux platform.
+- What is Fedora 44 used for?
+Fedora 44 is used for software development, automated testing, cloud-native services, container hosts, and appliance-style systems that benefit from current Linux technologies.

 - Who maintains this AMI?
-ProComputers builds, validates, and maintains Fedora Cloud Base 42 and Fedora 42 Minimal images with ongoing updates and AWS-focused enhancements.
+ProComputers builds, validates, and maintains Fedora 44 Minimal image with ongoing updates and AWS-focused enhancements.

 Why Choose ProComputers

-With extensive experience delivering production-ready cloud images, ProComputers provides carefully prepared Linux AMIs for AWS EC2, including this Fedora 42 Minimal image.
-Each image is built to be minimal, secure, continuously maintained, and optimized for consistent performance in cloud environments.
+With extensive experience delivering production-ready cloud images, ProComputers provides carefully prepared Linux AMIs for AWS EC2, including this Fedora 44 Minimal image.
+Each image is built to remain compact, secure, maintainable, and optimized for consistent performance in cloud environments.

 Red Hat and CentOS are trademarks or registered trademarks of Red Hat, Inc. or its subsidiaries in the United States and other countries.
 We are not affiliated with, endorsed by or sponsored by Red Hat or the CentOS Project.